2005-06 Summer Photos - New Cryogenics Facility

 climbing the walls at Pole

-Looking the other way, here's the south dewar storage module moved out of the way.
-Upper right, the north section is staged next to the temporary cryo facility (PR).
+Looking toward summer camp, in the center is the north dewar storage module staged out of the way.
+At the far right is the temporary cryo storage area; the balloon inflation facility is at the far left (PR).

 give me a lift